Study for Evidence of Transmission and Antibodies in Breast Milk of COVID-19 Positive Mothers

 Development of Mucosal and Systemic Immunity and Risk of Food Allergy

-The “Development of Mucosal and Systemic Immunity and Risk of Food Allergy” study is recruiting mother-infant pairs prenatally or immediately postnatally for a cohort study to assess the development of microbiome, infant immune system and allergic diseases in the first 2 years of life.
-We are interested in enrolling infants born to families with a parent(s) or older sibling(s) with allergic diseases, especially food allergy, in the Greater Rochester area.
-We are also enrolling infants born in the Old Order Mennonite community in Penn Yan, the Yates County (Finger Lakes), who have a low risk of developing allergic diseases.
-Interested participants may call our research coordinator, at (585) 275-8991.
+The “Development of Mucosal and Systemic Immunity and Risk of Food Allergy” study is following mother-infant pairs prenatally or immediately postnatally for a cohort study to assess the development of microbiome, infant immune system and allergic diseases in the first 5 years of life.
+We study infants born to families with a parent(s) or older sibling(s) with allergic diseases, especially food allergy, in the Greater Rochester area and infants born in the Old Order Mennonite community in the Finger Lakes region, who have a low risk of developing allergic diseases.

 Does Breast Milk Offer Protection from Infectious Diseases in Infants?

-Kirsi Järvinen-Seppo, M.D., Ph.D., associate professor of Pediatric Allergy/Immunology, received a $1.5 million grant from the Bill & Melinda Gates Foundation.
-The grant will fund an initiative to explore whether breast milk can offer infants protection from infectious diseases.
-Researchers will analyze breast milk samples from different geographical areas of the world to determine whether certain antibodies are passed from mothers to infants through breast milk.
+This initiative explores whether breast milk can offer infants protection from infectious diseases.
+Researchers will analyze breast milk samples from different geographical areas of the world to determine whether antibodies are passed from mothers to infants through breast milk.